twcinnovations/internship-assignment/README.md

   - You need to use express.js or Nest.js for creating an api

-- You are free to use either a relational(mysql/postgres) or non relational database(mongodb).
+- Use mongodb for saving user info, contacts in a database

 - You will be given 10 days to complete this task and you must strictly adhere to the UI design provided in the link below.